staticafi/sbt-instrumentation/README.md

 Instrumentation can be used together with static analyses to make the instrumentation conditional.
 You can plug them in by adding the paths to .so files to `analyses` list.
 Plugins must be derived from `InstrPlugin` class.
 You can specify the conditions by adding `condition` to elements of `instructionRules`.

-Example of a config file can be found [here](https://github.com/staticafi/llvm-instrumentation/blob/master/instrumentations/memsafety/config.json).
+For more detailed description of configuration in JSON see https://is.muni.cz/th/409920/fi_m/thesis.pdf.
+Example of a real config file can be found [here](https://github.com/staticafi/llvm-instrumentation/blob/master/instrumentations/memsafety/config.json).

 ___

-For more information about sbt-instrumentation please read https://is.muni.cz/th/409920/fi_m/thesis.pdf or contact us at statica@fi.muni.cz
+For more information about sbt-instrumentation please read https://is.muni.cz/th/409920/fi_m/thesis.pdf or contact us at statica@fi.muni.cz or vitovskamartina@gmail.com